 SRIVARU Launches PRANA 2.0 Electric Motorcycle in Chennai, India

-Aims to increase production capacity to nearly 10,000 units per month by end of 2024

-Plans to set up pan India sales network across key areas of India
+Aims to increase production capacity to nearly 10,000 units per month by end of 2024, Plans to set up pan India sales network across key areas of India.

-GRAND CAYMAN, Cayman Islands and COIMBATORE, India, Aug.
-22, 2024 (GLOBE NEWSWIRE) -- SRIVARU Holding Limited (Nasdaq: SVMH; SVMHW) (“SRIVARU” or the “Company”), a manufacturer of premium electric motorcycles, today announced the formal launch of the PRANA 2.0 electric motorcycle at a major event in Chennai, India.

 Recently, there has been a remarkable surge in the interest of young individuals towards acquiring electric motorcycles in India.
 SRIVARU has relentlessly assessed the Indian market and attentively engaged with the youth of India to introduce an exceptional and unparalleled electric motorcycle, PRANA 2.0.